rtfeldman/node-test-runner/README.md

 > [!NOTE]
 > 100 iterations is pretty low for most fuzz tests – it might not be enough to find edge cases.
 It’s recommended to use [fuzzWith](https://package.elm-lang.org/packages/elm-explorations/test/latest/Test#fuzzWith) to choose an appropriate number of runs per fuzz test.
 When developing, increase the number until you don’t get any failures anymore and the test takes a long time.
 Then lower the number so the test covers enough and runs fast enough to make those who wait not go insane.

+### --workers

+Choose how many workers elm-test should use to run tests in parallel.
+Defaults to the number of “logical CPU cores” of the machine you run the tests on.

+    elm-test --workers 4

+Your computer might say that it has 12 logical CPU cores.
+Then dividing up the tests between 12 parallel workers is the theoretical optimum for running the tests as quickly as possible.
+But in practice your tests might run faster with just 4 workers in parallel due to overhead.
+Play around with it and see what is the fastest for your test suite on your computer!

+To see the number of logical CPU cores on your machine, run `node -p "os.cpus().length"` (it’s also shown in `elm-test --help`).

 ### --report

 Specify which format to use for reporting test results.
 Valid options are: